vimc/montagu-db/README.md

     -p 9999:5432 \
     vimc/montagu-db
 ```

+(change the `montagu-db-data` to point at your preferred data volume, e.g., `montagu-db-data-synthetic`)

 When this starts up you should not see the database initialise a fresh database (including lines like `CREATE DATABASE`) and startup should be very quick.
 If you created synthetic data you can replace the `-v` line with